trojrobert/trojrobert.github.io/_posts/2020-05-24-complete-study-guide-for-microsoft-azure-ai-100-exam-designing-and-implement-an-azure-ai-solution.md

 * [Evaluate text with Azure Cognitive Language Services](https://docs.microsoft.com/en-us/learn/paths/evaluate-text-with-language-services/) –  this contains 3 modules and is estimated to be completed in about 2 hours 13 minutes.

-* [Process and translate speech with Azure Cognitive Speech Services](https://docs.microsoft.com/en-us/learn/paths/translate-speech-with-speech-services/) – this contains 2 modules and it is estimated to be completed in about 1 hour 44 minutes.
+* [Process and translate speech with Azure Cognitive Speech Services](https://docs.microsoft.com/en-us/learn/paths/translate-speech-with-speech-services/) – – this contains 2 modules and it is estimated to be completed in about 1 hour 44 minutes.

 * [Create Intelligent Bots with Azure Bot Service](https://docs.microsoft.com/en-us/learn/paths/create-bots-with-the-azure-bot-service/) - this contains 1 module and it is estimated to be completed in about 29 minutes.

-* [Process and classify images with Azure Cognitive Vision Services](https://docs.microsoft.com/en-us/learn/paths/classify-images-with-vision-services/) - this contains s4 modules and it is estimated to be completed in about 2 hours 45 minutes.
+* [Process and classify images with Azure Cognitive Vision Services](https://docs.microsoft.com/en-us/learn/paths/classify-images-with-vision-services/) - this contains 4 modules and it is estimated to be completed in about 2 hours 45 minutes.

-[Pluralsight](https://www.pluralsight.com/paths/microsoft-azure-ai-engineer-ai-100) – You can use the free trial for 7 days, the Microsoft Azure Ai Engineer(AI-100) contains 14 courses and it is estimated to be completed in about 26 hours.
+[Pluralsight](https://www.pluralsight.com/paths/microsoft-azure-ai-engineer-ai-100) –You can use the free trial for 7 days, the Microsoft Azure Ai Engineer(AI-100) contains 14 courses and it is estimated to be completed in about 26 hours.

 [Examtopics](https://www.examtopics.com/exams/microsoft/ai-100/view/) –  this website contains over 100 practice questions, every question has a solution, link to why the solution is right and a discussion section.
 Please read through each link and explore the discussion sections because some solutions may be wrong and they are corrected with reasons in the discussion section.